From Bangkok to Krabi: 4 Best Ways to Get There

-If your heart is set on train travel, the bad news is that you can't travel from Bangkok to Krabi that way-but you can take a train to Surat Thani and then use a bus for the rest of the journey.
+If your heart is set on train travel, the bad news is that you can't travel from Bangkok to Krabi that way, as Krabi doesn't have a train station – but you can take a train to Surat Thani and then use a bus for the rest of the journey.
 This would allow you to do the overnight bit of the trip on a comfortable sleeper train, then travel just a few hours by bus to reach Krabi.

 All trains to Surat Thani leave from Bangkok's Hua Lamphong station.
 Although there are daytime options available, sleeper trains provide a much nicer way to travel.
 For example, if you take the 6:30pm or 7:30pm train, you'll arrive in Surat Thani at 6:25am and 7:10am, respectively.
 This gives you a chance to grab some quick breakfast before you hop on the bus to continue on your way.

 Once you arrive in Surat Thani, you can catch a small local bus, which takes about three hours to reach Krabi.
-While you can't book joint train plus bus tickets in advance, you can reserve both separately through an online travel portal.
-Or just buy the train ticket and then get a bus seat once you arrive in Surat Thani.
+You can reserve bus and train tickets separately through an online travel portal or buy both as a combined trip directly at the train station.
+Otherwise, just buy the train ticket and then get a bus seat once you arrive in Surat Thani.

 If your final destination in the Krabi province is one of the islands, a ferry will eventually come into play–basically, once you arrive in Krabi Town via bus or plane, you can then hop on a ferry to get you to the islands.
 A large number of travelers arriving in Krabi are heading to Railay West Beach or the Koh Phi Phi islands–both of which require a water transfer at the end of your journey.